user-synax/Nox/PRD.md

 ## MVP community interactions

-- Like.
-- Comment.
+- Like (solutions and comments).
+Implemented.
+- Comment (single thread per solution).
+Implemented.
 - Bookmark.
+Not built.
 - Report.
+Not built.

+Solution visibility rule is enforced server-side (403 until the viewer has an accepted submission).
+Realtime fan-out covers solution/comment create/update/delete/like events.

 Not included in MVP: